CodeShellDev/wol-dockerized/.github/templates/README.template.md

 ### `MONITOR_INTERVAL`

-Interval in seconds for inactivity monitoring.
+Interval in seconds for **inactivity monitoring**.

 ### `INACTIVITY_THRESHOLD`

-Duration (in seconds) a container can remain idle without receiving activity reports.
+Duration (in seconds) a container can remain **idle** without receiving activity reports.
-If no requests are forwarded to the `/activity` endpoint for longer than this threshold, the container is marked as idle and may be stopped automatically.
+If no requests are forwarded to the `/activity` endpoint for longer than this threshold, the container is marked as idle and **may be stopped automatically**.

 ## Contributing